microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationmodule-pin.md

 ---
-title: "educationModule: publish"
+title: "educationModule: pin"
-description: "Change the state of an educationModule from its original draft status to the published status." ms.localizationpriority: medium
+description: "Pin an educationModule in the classwork list." ms.localizationpriority: medium
 author: "cristobal-buenrostro"
 ms.prod: "education"
 doc_type: apiPageType
 ---

-# educationModule: publish
+# educationModule: pin

 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Change the state of an [educationModule](../resources/educationmodule.md) from its original `draft` status to the `published` status.
+Updated the **isPinned** property to **true** for an [educationModule](../resources/educationmodule.md).

-Only a teacher in the class can make this call.
-When a **module** is in draft status, students will not see the **module**.
-When you call this API, the module appears in the student's classwork list.
+Only a teacher in the class can make this call, and only one **module** can be pinned in the classwork list.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).